Know the Facts and Get the Vax

 Safety Policy and Visitor Guidelines

-MASKING IS REQUIRED IN CLINICAL AND NON-CLINICAL AREAS.
+MASKING IS NOW OPTIONAL IN CLINICAL AND NON-CLINICAL AREAS.

-• Due to the increase in respiratory related illnesses including COVID-19, RSV and Flu, all patients and visitors are required to wear a mask.
+- All patients and visitors are who are experiencing symptoms due to respiratory related illnesses including COVID-19, RSV and Flu are required to wear a mask.

 Telemedicine Available for Visits from home